Are you looking for a checklist for starting a non-CDL business delivery service?

-In case of a damaged cargo, insurance protects your business against claims made by the customer.
+In case of damaged cargo, insurance protects your business against claims made by the customer.

-Also, the customer may feel more confident working with your company.
+Also, having your business insured, the customer may feel more confident working with your company.

 6. Marketing and Advertising

-Once your business is set up, it's to time to market your delivery company to local businesses.
+Once your business is set up, it's time to market your delivery company to local businesses.

 - Add your type of service and contact information on the sides of your delivery vehicle.
 In this way, businesses will notice your vehicle while you'll drive around the town.

-- Increase your visibility online on through Facebook, Twitter, and LinkedIn.
+- Increase your online visibility on Facebook, Twitter, and LinkedIn.
 Build a company website.

 - Go door to door to tell local businesses about your delivery service.
 Talk to them in person.
 Tell them what type of vehicle you have, what type of cargo you can deliver, and what are your routes.

-- Advertise your delivery business on Craiglist and GoShare.
+- Advertise your delivery business on Craigslist and GoShare.